 rundll32.exe keymgr.dll, KRShowKeyMgr

-parameter is not safe.
-Because a user, in which profile it is saved, can use it to run any command with these privileges and even change another user password.
-Also, it is easy to steal passwords saved in the Credential Manager so it is recommended to prevent a Windows from saving passwords (and never save the password of the privileged administrator accounts).
+parameter.
+A user whose profile has saved someone else’s password can use it to run any app or command under those privileges or even change another user’s password.
+Also, it is easy to steal passwords saved in the Credential Manager so it is recommended to prevent Windows from saving passwords (and never save the password of the privileged administrative accounts).

-In some cases, you have to run one of Windows management snap-ins as a different user.
-For example, you can use the following command to run the Active Directory Users and Computers (ADUC) RSAT snap-in as a different user:
+You can use the RunAs command to run mmc snap-ins as a different user.
+For example, if you want to run the Active Directory Users and Computers snap-in (from the RSAT administration toolkit) as a different user, you can use this command:

 runas.exe /user:DOMAIN\USER "cmd /c start \"\" mmc %SystemRoot%\system32\dsa.msc"